ioccc-src/mkiocccentry/test_ioccc/test_txzchk/README.md

 would have the output of the tar command.
 This is to make it much easier to add test cases and it also prevents having the need to have tarballs in the repo (as well as constructing said tarballs with invalid input that might be submitted due to abuse).
-Over time more text files have been and will be added.
+Over time more text files have been and might be added.

 Here's an example good file: